thradams/Modules/README.md

 ## Auto pointers

 Pointers can be qualified with auto.
+Destroy will be called at the end of scope.

 ```cpp